 Cuban Immigrant Enters U.S. Under Visa Waiver Program For Spanish Citizens

 About 20 years after leaving Cuba, Fausto decided to take a vacation in the United States.
-He was granted a three-month visit under the Visa Waiver Program (VWP) for Spanish citizens.
+He was granted a three-month visit under the Visa Waiver Program (VWP) for Spanish immigrants.

 During his time here, he met some Cuban refugees.
-Once they heard his story, they encouraged him to apply for asylum if he wanted to stay and live in the United States.
+Once they heard his story, they encouraged him to apply for asylum if he wanted to win permanent residency to stay and live in the United States.